JDownloader Review: Attractions, Safety, & Alternative 2025

 - Download crashes: I've experienced this several times where the program inexplicably freezes and requires a restart to resume.

-- Speed bottleneck: The free version's download speed is incredibly slow, limited to a few hundred KB/s even with sufficient bandwidth.
+- Speed bottleneck: The free version's download speed is just painfully slow.
+I'm talking a few hundred KB/s, even when my internet connection was totally fine.

 Better Alternative to JDownloader: StreamFab

 JDownloader is usable, but not very useful.
-The speed limitations, occasional crashes, and unstable support for new websites all made me start looking for alternatives.
+The slow speeds, the random crashes, and the hit-or-miss support for new sites all pushed me to start looking for something else.

 -